rphlo/karttapullautin/README.md

 You can finnaly run perl script with the path to your .LAZ or .XYZ file as argument:
 `perl pullauta L3323H3.laz`

+For more advanced usage read the `readme.txt` file.

 ## Development

 Make your changes, if you modify the rust script you must run: